zarakay/model2json/README.md

 PLY File Format to JSON Converter for use with Three.js

-Using this program, a standard ply file can be converted into a JSON file which is compatible for loading into Three.js
+Using this program, a standard ply file can be converted into a JSON file which is compatible for loading into Three.js The program also allows you to decimate the PLY file and reduce to quality of the model.

 # How to Build